amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver6/README_mi300a.md

 # Ghost Exchange: Explicit Memory Management

-In this example we explicitly manage the memory movement onto the device by using hipMalloc, the device memory allocator, for all data arrays instead of using OS-managed address translations.
+In this example we explicitly allocate buffers using hipMalloc, the device memory allocator, for all data arrays instead of using the system memory allocator and relying on OS-managed address translations.

 Typically, startup costs of an application are not as important as the kernel runtimes.